First Boulevard raises $5M for its digital bank aimed at Black America – TechCrunch

 The bank’s Cash Back for Buying Black™ program helps members earn up to 15% cashback when they spend money at black-owned businesses.

-“I believe the most recent stat but that also was that 41% of black owned businesses have closed since COVID-19 started,” Hawkins said.
+“I believe the most recent stat was that 41% of black owned businesses have closed since COVID-19 started,” Hawkins said.
 “We want to support them as much as we can.”

 First Boulevard also is focused on passively building wealth for its communities.